 The Vets First Contracting Program within the Department of Veterans Affairs (VA) was created under Public Law, P.L.
 109-461.
 This contracting program was created for Veteran-Owned Small Businesses and expanded the Service-Disabled Veteran contracting program for VA procurements.
 The Public Law was implemented in two regulations published in the Federal Register:

 This program is not like the 8(a) program.
-The purpose is to ensure that legitimately owned and controlled Veteran and SDVOSB are able to compete for VA VOSB and SDVOSB set-asides; to be credited by VA’s large prime contractors for subcontract plan achievements and to participate in VA’s VOSB Mentor-Protégé Program.
+The purpose is to ensure that legitimately owned and controlled VOSBs and SDVOSBs are able to compete for VA VOSB and SDVOSB set-aside and are credited by VA's large prime contractors for subcontract plan achievements.

 No, the Verification Program applies ONLY to the Department of Veterans Affairs.
 Other Federal agencies accept self-representation.
 They rely upon information in the System for Award Management.